avolkov1/helper_scripts_for_containers/README.md

     --daemon - Do not start an interactive session in container.
 Just launch a daemon session.
 Default: false

+    --dockindock - Special options to enable docker in docker.
+Default: false

     -h|--help - Displays this help.
 ```